edstennettackee/edstennett/_projects/ackee.md

         <div class="row">
             <div class="col-6">
                 <h3>Animation and UX.</h3>
                 <p>Beautiful UI design is big part of everything I do, and even though this is a 'static' site, very subtle parallax effects through out gives a user a desire to scroll through the page.
-I looked to spend time at the end, fine tuning the details to make it a truly postitive user experience.</p>
+I looked to spend time at the end, fine tuning the details to make it a truly positive user experience.</p>
             </div>
         </div>
     </div>